rwaldron/tc39-notes/es7/2016-09/sept-29.md

 YK: Anytime you make a prototype thing, you add cost.

-MM: cases wher eyou want g/s to show up as own property: make it own.
+MM: cases where you want g/s to show up as own property: make it own.
 The overhead of per-instance g/s to have it be own, seems like fair cost

 FST: I might disagree, depending how common the pattern is.
 There is real memory overhead.